 • Online payment options so customers can confirm reservations & checkout online

-• CRM to store customer information
+• CRM to capture new customer information and keep an organised contact book

-In the following sections, we’ll briefly review our core features and explain how our resource management module supports your booking calendar.
+In the following sections, we’ll briefly review our core features — starting with an overview of our resource management module and how it supports your booking calendar.
+You can also explore our platform for free here.

 Product, availability & resource management